 Once accepted into a program, it will be your responsibility to apply for a student visa and/or residence permit (if required, based on your citizenship).
 You will receive details on this with your acceptance letter.
-HSE sends visa instructions and takes care of some of the visa process for you; it is important to follow all the steps in these instructions to successfully obtain a student visa.
 Do not apply for a visa until after you have been officially accepted.
-Visit the HSE's Visa and Registration page for more information on obtaining a student visa through HSE or the Embassy of Russia's website for further information.
+Visit HSE's Visa and Registration page for more information on obtaining a student visa through HSE or the Embassy of Russia's website for further information.

 Official Transcripts: An official copy of your Mason transcript is required as well as copies of official transcripts from any other college or university you have attended.

 Passport Status: If you do not have a valid passport, you should begin applying for one now.

 NOTE: Students studying in Russia should have a passport valid at least 18 MONTHS after the start date of the intended program abroad.
 If you do not have a passport at the time of application, contact the GEO Program Administrator for this program to discuss your options.